MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. In the **Access work or school** window for **Add a work or school account** select **Connect**.

-1. In the **Set up a work or school account** dialog, select the **Join this device to Microsoft Entra ID** link and sign in as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In the **Set up a work or school account** dialog, select the **Join this device to Microsoft Entra ID** link and sign in as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Joni's password was set in a previous exercise.

 1. In the **Make sure this is your organization** dialog, review the tenant URL and select **Join**.